salesforce/eslint-plugin-lwc/docs/rules/no-unknown-wire-adapters.md

 }
 ```

-By default the list of known adapters is empty.
-So all the `@wire` decorator usages will be flagged as an error.
+Any usage of the `@wire` decorator will be flagged as an error unless a list of known adapters has been provided.

 ```js
 /*eslint lwc/no-unexpected-wire-adapters: ["error", {"adapters": [{"module": "myAdapters", "identifier": "fooAdapter"}]}]*/